Amex Points – Gold Preferred Rewards Credit Card.

 These have a standard set credit value if you use Amex points, so will always be the easy, but lowest value redemption.
 If you want to get value from your points, the.
 I’d recommend avoiding these – you’re better off hanging on to the points for future travel than making a quick Amazon redemption.

-The best way to get good value if you’re applying for an American Express Card is firstly to maximise your bonus points, using a referral, your spending and applying for a free supplementary card to get 18,000, rather than 10,000 points – and then to find the best value redemptions for your points, which include converting to Avios and booking BA Reward Saver flights, or finding well priced hotel rooms.
+The best way to get good value if you’re applying for an American Express Card is firstly to maximise your bonus points, using a referral and applying for a free supplementary card (plus earning points on your £3,000 spend) to get 18,000, rather than 10,000 points – and then to find the best value redemptions for your points, which include converting to Avios and booking BA Reward Saver flights, or finding well priced hotel rooms.

 This could be the difference between gaining £45 to spend on Amazon, or £100+, or in some cases £100’s, on travel.